forgeutah/forge-website-hugo/content/english/blog/2025-11-29-forge-cloud-part-1.md

 ## The Minimal Lovable Product (MLP)

-I’ll admit: I have a tendency to overthink long-term roadmaps.
+I’ll admit that I have a tendency to overthink long-term roadmaps.
 Within minutes of Tod’s suggestion, I was already imagining NVIDIA GPU nodes so local AI startups could train models on Forge hardware.

 But before we add A100s and rack-mounted RGB lights, we need something else first: a **Minimal Lovable Product**—the smallest version of Forge Cloud that is actually useful *and* brings a smile to someone’s face.